tbensky/selenium-peoplesoft/README.md

 At one point a while back, I said "enough."
 For at least a week, I was contemplating aiming a video feed at my computer screen, and using OpenCV, to control an Arudino Leonardo simulating mouse clicks and keystrokes to input my data.
 Luckily, a friend who does web-development once showed me a testing tool called "Selenium," so I decided to take a look.
 It even says on their website "Boring web-based administration tasks can (and should) also be automated..."

 This repository shows how I use Selenium to read in my CSV and type it into PS for me.
-As long as PS was written for robots to use, let's just let a robot use it then!

-# Selenium
+# Quick Introduction to Selenium

 [Selenium](https://www.selenium.dev) is some core of all of the popular web-browsers (Chrome, Firefox, Safari) that can be controlled via software.
 That means all clicks, fill-in boxes, 'save' buttons and the like can be triggered using software.
 I use the Python 'bindings' for it, and somehow when I run my Python script, a Chrome browser opens up that says "Chrome is being controlled by automated test software."
 This means two things: 1) The host server (i.e. PS) doesn't know anything unsual is going on--it's just Chrome afterall and 2) I don't click to control this browser; the Python script does.

-## Let's make a click
+## Read a web-page and retrieve some information from it

 If you're curious, [the documentation](https://www.selenium.dev/documentation) for Selenium is excellent.
 This first Python example shows you the general plan: